 Is familiar with the different pheromones involved in a healthy colony and the role played by each.

-- has initiated some research into a significant area of honey bee management.
+- Has initiated some research into a significant area of honey bee management and/or behavior.

 Examples of Community Credits